 Step 3: Move the loading screen file into your game.

 The final step would be to move that .package file into the Mods folder you created in step one.

 IMPORTANT: Make sure to only have one loading screen in your game at a time.
 Having more than one will cause issues.

-Best Custom Loading Screens for The Sims 4
+The Best Sims 4 Custom Loading Screens

 As a quick starter bundle, below are links to some of my favorite loading screens to use in The Sims 4.
 These backgrounds range from in-game artwork to basic color gradients.
 Have a hard time deciding on just one?
 I recommend creating a folder on your desktop to house all the different graphics–so you can easily pick a unique loading screen whenever your Simlish heart desires.